olegknyazev/GameTablesDocs/reference/headers_format.md

 ## Case- and Whitespace Sensitivity

-All the path components are both case- and whitespace insensitive.
+All the path elements are both case- and whitespace insensitive.
 When looking for an object or its property, Game Tables converts both actual property name and the name, specified in a table, to lower registry and removes all the whitespace.
 After this comparison happen.
 So, all the following property paths actually refer to the same property:
 - `Cluster Mine / <Spreading Spawner> Targets[0].Offset.X`
 - `ClusterMine/<SpreadingSpawner>Targets[0].Offset.X`
 - `clustermine/<spreadingspawner>targets[0].offset.x`